 10.)
 Just Do It Already

 Yes, you’ve gone through all the planning and you’re still unsure of yourself.
 Well…suck it up.
-I’m sorry to say but that is probably never going away.
+I’m sorry to say but all of that self doubt is probably never going away.
 It’s likely there will probably never be a time when you will feel completely safe and comfortable as an artist, but isn’t that part of the excitement of it all?

 If you’re really stuck in the mud, here’s a little tip: count to three, and when you reach three, go for it.
 Press the send button, sign the papers, post the image.
 It’s like diving into a pool or trying escargot for the first time.
 Sometimes you just have to go ahead even with that little voice screaming like mad.